yangrw9/ray-simple/learn_qt_custom_event/Readme.txt

-Simple sample to create a custom Qt event (can be safely pass between thread, I think, not test)
+Simple sample to create a custom Qt event (can be safely passed between thread, I think, not test)

 (Qt 5.2.1, gcc 4.8.2, x64, Ubuntu 10.04, completed on 2014/5/17)